WanderingMike/Network_analytics_of_patent_clusters/README.md

 To recognize the mutual influence of companies and technologies in cybersecurity, we consider a bi-partite graph that links companies and technologies.
 Then, we weight nodes by applying a recursive algorithm based on the method of reflection.
 This endeavour helps to assign a measure of how an entity impacts the cybersecurity market.
 Our results help (i) to measure the magnitude of influence of each entity, (ii) decision-makers to address more informed investment strategies, according to their preferences.

-Investors can customzse the algorithm by indicating which external factors --such as previous investments and geographical positions-- are relevant for them.
+Investors can customise the algorithm by indicating which external factors --such as previous investments and geographical positions-- are relevant for them.
 They can select their interests among a list of properties about companies and technologies and weights them according to their needs.
 This preferences are automatically included in the algorithm and the TechRank's scores changes accordingly.

 ------
 ## Documents